koibots8230/Newbie-Orientation/exercises/Extras.md

 ## Instructions

 There aren't any for this one, but this stuff will be talked about later, so make sure you understand it.

+Have main.java just print out a message saying something along the lines of "done with extras"

+Commit & Push